11 Best Business Bank Accounts for LLC in 2025

 Interest Rates

 Chase Business Checking accounts offer no APY on deposits.
-However, businesses can earn interest with Chase Business Savings but you will have to inquire about what APY it offers you.
+Businesses can earn interest with Chase Business Savings, but you must inquire about what APY offers you.

 Lending

 Chase for Business offers several lending options.
-Apart from its business credit card offerings, it has small business loans and lines of credit you can avail of.
-Business lines of credit range from $10,000 to $500,000 while loans start at $5000
+In addition to its business credit card offerings, it offers small business loans and Lines of Credit.
+Business Lines of Credit range from $10,000 to $500,000, while loans start at $5000.

 • International with locations worldwide